TJHeuvel/rival-doc/Tutorial/tutorial-setup.md

 # Tutorial - Project Setup

-We will start by creating a project that is set-up for DOTS, and then create the most basic possible character using Rival.
+We will start by creating a project that is set-up for DOTS.

 - Create/Open a Unity project using a Unity version that is verified to work with Rival.
 Make sure it also uses either the URP or HDRP (required for rendering in DOTS).
 - Go to "Edit > Project Settings > Player Settings", and enable "Allow 'unsafe' code".
 (Alternatively, if you want your code to be part of an .asmdef, make sure to enable unsafe code in that .asmdef)